 In 2010 he decided to pursue his love of storytelling and enrolled in the Masters of Fine Arts Film Program at Columbia University in New York City.

-In June of 2015 Jesse produced his first feature, VERA in New York City.
-The film will premier in 2016.
-In May of 2016 Jesse directed his first feature film, an action thriller called, Black Site Delta, starring Cam Gigandet.
-The film will premier theatrically and on Netflix in 2017.
+In June of 2015 Jesse produced his first feature film, VERA, in New York City.
+In 2016 Jesse was hired by Benattar/Thomas Productions to direct their an action thriller, BLACK SITE DELTA, starring Cam Gigandet.
+The film premiered theatrically in 2017 and is currently on Netflix.

 Jesse currently resides in Los Angeles.